 RELATED: Why ‘Fire in the Sky’ Is the Most Terrifying Alien Movie Ever Made

-Let’s discuss some of the experiential similarities between Jones and Goose.
-Both are comfortable and at home on a spaceship.
-Both find affinity with a bad-ass heroine.
-Both only exist in scenes in which they are called for, save for an initial establishing shot for both of them.
-Oh, look, there’s a cat in the scene!
-This humanizes everyone else.
-But both Jones and Goose have mysterious origins in film.
 How did they come to choose their respective human-woman friend?
 Why isn’t Jones in one of the freezing chambers?
 Ripley puts him into a stasis chamber at the end of the movie, but he doesn’t come out of one in the beginning.
 He just sort of appears.
 The same way Goose just appears.
 There’s no “Oh, that’s my cat.
 I rescued him” moment.
 They’re just there.
-They are using their inter-spacial and inter-dimensional abilities to appear.
+They are using their interspatial and interdimensional abilities to appear.

-See?
-Flerken egg.
-Pretty soon, you’re going to find them everywhere, and every orange cat in climatic history, heck every cat… heck every cat in entertainment history will be bought up by Disney and retconned into a Flerken.
-We refer to Disney as “the Mouse.”
-But what if Disney is actually a Flerken bent on consuming all matter into the universe they carry in their gaping maw?
+Is that an Easter egg…er, Flerken egg?
+We may never know.
+Perhaps soon, you’ll find them everywhere, and every orange cat in entertainment history will be bought up by Disney and retconned into a Flerken.
+What if Disney is actually a Flerken bent on consuming all matter into the universe they carry in their gaping maw?
 Goose is a cinematic Easter egg hidden as a metaphoric warning.
 From now on, Disney will lay Flerken eggs.
 They will get their tentacles on everything.

 If Jonesy was a flerken Alien would have been a very short movie.